dockware/dockware/README.md

 not included in the repository, to avoid divergent versions.

 ## When will a release be available?
-As soon as we create a new official release, we trigger our building pipelines.
+As soon as we create a new official release, we trigger our building pipelines on Github.

-The current building pipelines can be seen at https://dockware.io/builds

 All official images including their last publishing date can be found at https://dockware.io/images